mtrybulec/interviewer/doc/QUICK-START.md

 While the texts `"Question 1"` and `"response A"` to `"response C"` will be displayed on the screen, the data will be saved in the `"q1"` column, and it will be one of the values: `"a"`, `"b"`, or `"c"`.

+The penultimate argument defines a `goodbye` page that will be displayed after the interview ends.
+Here, again, this is just text, but it can be any valid Shiny output.

-And that's what the final argument of the `questionnaire` does: `exit` defines a callback function that will be called when the respondent is done with the interview.
+The final argument of the `questionnaire` - `exit` - defines a callback function that will be called when the respondent is done with the interview.
 The function will be called with the data.frame that contains the respondent's answers.
 Here, it just prints the results, but you may choose to save the data to a database, a file, etc.: